ehrlinger/ggRandomForests/cran-comments.md

-This is the (second) initial submission of the ggRandomForests package.
+This is the ggRandomForests package submission version 1.0.1.

 --------------------------------------------------------------------------------

-* This is a new package submission.
+* Update dependency version requirements.
-* Renamed package title, with title case.
+* Improve help files.
-* Remove VignetteBuilder field until vignette is completed.
+* Additional examples and test data and codes.
-* Modified import statements to correct "no visible global function definition" errors.
+* Include prelimary vignette.